 vi.
 Noam commits to educating about Palestinian narratives and culture, as well as providing Palestinian perspectives on the Israeli-Palestinian conflict.

 vii.
 Noam believes in a Zionism where there is a clear separation between Synagogue and State.
+Noam believes in freedom of self-determination for all peoples between the river and sea.

 viii.
 Noam will educate its members about issues of Orthodox hegemony in Israel, and will campaign to end these wherever possible.